Kauai Fresh Farm, Kauai, Hawai'i

 Beyond germination stage, cauliflower detests hot weather.
 In areas with moderate summer heat, white varieties that do reasonably well include Snow Crown and Amazing; for color, choose Cheddar, Graffiti, and Vitaverde.
 In extreme heat and/or humidity (the Southeast, Deep South, and Florida), none perform well unless transplanted after the hottest part of summer has past.

-We offer a diverse selection of greens with some measure of heat tolerance, provided the grower follows the basic production, harvest, and post-harvest practices recommended in Part I. Here are some recommendations for success.
+We offer a diverse selection of greens with some measure of heat tolerance, provided the grower follows good cultural practices as well as post-harvest cooling methods and storage guidelines.
+Here are some more specific recommendations for success.

 Spinach should always be harvested promptly, before it begins to bolt, or stems will become stringy and flavors will be off.
 The benefits of irrigation previously described apply to spinach.